Important Announcements

 Student Loan Interest

-Log in to your account and select Loan Details on the sidebar to find your current interest rate.
-Interest rate reductions may be available if you enroll in Auto Pay or if you are an Active Duty Military Service Member.
+Log in to your account to view your current interest rates.
+An interest rate reduction is available during repayment if you apply for and receive confirmation of enrollment of Auto Pay.
+Additional interest rate reductions may be available if you are an Active Duty Military Service Member.

 $25,000